SelecTree: Tree Detail

 Erect or Spreading and requires ample growing space.

 Growth Rate: 36 Inches per Year.

 Longevity 40 to 150 years.

-Leaves Pinnately Compound Odd, Dark Green, Bronze or Red, Deciduous.
+Leaves Pinnately Compound Odd, Dark Green, Red or Purple or Bronze, Deciduous.

 Bark Dark Gray or Light Gray, Furrowed or Ridged.